unmanbearpig/unmb.pw-blog/_posts/2022-06-09-linux-kernel-mouse-overclocking.markdown

 ## USB configuration

-I'm not an expert in USB, but as far as I know USB devices never send data to host unannounced.
+I'm not an expert in USB, but as far as I know USB devices never send data to the host unannounced.
 They only respond to host's queries.
-The host polls the device for new data at certain rate to check if device has any new data to send.
+The host polls the device for new data at a certain rate to check if device has any new data to send.

 Different devices have different rates they support, that supported rate is